Seven Weeks Old

 We actually vaccinate differently to vets recommendations and instead follow the manufacturers guidelines.
 We do not believe vets are out to harm your pets, but we have found over the years that vets are generally ill informed when it comes to vaccinations or understanding how immunity works.

-Please do take the time to have a read through the information that we have provided and let me know if you have any questions.
+Do let me know if you have any questions.
 It is highly likely your vet will challenge you on vaccinations, so it’s important to be knowledgeable so you can make an informed decision for your dog’s wellbeing.